 By the early 1960's Raffin Construction Company was well known as an established general contractor.
 With Louis' grandsons leading the the enterprise, the company focused on the commercial and industrial markets.
 During this time, relationships were developed with owners and subcontractors which continue to this day.

-A fourth generation of the Raffin family is now part of the company.
+A fifth generation of the Raffin family is now part of the company.
 Civil engineering degrees combined with four generations of experience allow Raffin to offer clients the technical expertise to meet their needs.
-The family philosophy of dealing honestly with people and providing a quality product - begun over 90 years ago by Louis Raffin - continues to this day
+The family philosophy of dealing honestly with people and providing a quality product - begun 100 years ago by Louis Raffin - continues to this day.

 University of Chicago | 1925 - 1928

 Raffin Construction did masonry work on the interior of the structure.

 Raffin company truck - 1949

 Raffin Construction worked as the General Contractor for the project.

 Shellbourne's relationship with Raffin Construction began with the first expansion to the center in the early 1970's.
 Over the past 40 years, Raffin Construction has worked on various expansions designed to enhance the center's services.

 Raffin has worked with Copperweld Industries, a producer of steel tube products, on a number of concrete and general contracting projects.

 Bridgeford worked with Raffin to construct a 20,600 square foot, three story addition to their meat processing facility.
 The construction too place adjacent to and over an area of the facility used for processing food without interruption to operations.